 With helpful advice and friendly encouragement from some well-known breeders we were soon producing our own high-caliber "verminators."

-Our Patterdale terriers are of the European type and we use them primarily to take ‘coons, fox and ‘possums out of holes, debris piles, old buildings and crawl-spaces or wherever these vermin are suspected to be.
+Our Patterdale terriers are of the European type and we use them primarily to take ‘coons, fox and ‘possums out of holes, debris piles, old buildings and crawl-spaces or wherever these vermin are suspected.
 The presence of a Patterdale Terrier of the Nemesis Class usually means doom for the targeted animal.